cerner/kaiju/README.md

 * Rails
 * Local Redis database

-To develop the app, install dependancies and spin rails and node server and navigate to localhost:3000.
-Running npm install in the root kaiju directory will install npm and rails dependancies.
+To develop the app, install dependencies and spin rails and node server and navigate to localhost:3000.
+Running npm install in the root kaiju directory will install npm and rails dependencies.
 ```
 npm install
 npm install foreman -g